distributed-system-analysis/sarjitsu/README.md

 ### Additional Note

-- Below mentioned ports will be used for port mapping from container to host, and could be configured in `sarjitsu.conf`.
+- Below mentioned ports will be used for port mapping from container to host, and could be configured in `conf/sarjitsu.conf`.
 Default bindings are:

   ```sh
   METRICSTORE_PORT_MAPPING=9600